24durgaprasad/assignment_01/README.md

 ### Issue: "Cannot connect to backend API"
 - **Solution**: Ensure the Next.js server is running: `npm run dev`

+### Issue: "MongoDB connection error"
+- **Solution**:
+  - Ensure MongoDB is running locally, or
+  - Update `MONGODB_URI` in `.env.local` to point to your MongoDB instance
+  - The app will work in in-memory mode if MongoDB is not available, but data won't persist

+### Issue: "AI says it can't find information in PDF/JPEG"
+- **Solution**:
+  - For PDFs: Ensure the PDF contains extractable text (not just images).
+Scanned PDFs may need OCR.
+  - For JPEGs: Images are analyzed using Gemini Vision API.
+Ensure images are properly uploaded and the Gemini API key is valid.
+  - Check the console logs for extraction errors
+  - Try rephrasing your question or uploading the document again

 ## 📁 Project Structure

 ```